plone/training/eggs1.rst

     $ mkdir src
     $ cd src
-    $ ../bin/mrbob -O ploneconf.site bobtemplates:plone_addon
+    $ ../bin/mrbob -O ploneconf.site bobtemplates:plone_add-on

-We have to answer some questions about the addon.
+We have to answer some questions about the add-on.
 We will press :kbd:`Enter` (i.e. choosing the default value) for all questions except 3 (where you enter your github username if you have one) and 5 (Plone version), where we enter :kbd:`5.0`.

 ..  code-block:: bash